whizey/instagram-ml-django/README.md

 ## Trade-offs

 **Why not Gradient Boosting?**
-It had the lowest MAE (743.21) but its CV R² dropped to 0.6435 — a sign of overfitting.
+Lowest MAE (743.21) but CV R² dropped to 0.6435 — a sign of overfitting.
 Ridge generalized far better.

 **Why not Random Forest?**
 Underperformed across both tasks.
-The data has mostly linear relationships, so a complex ensemble wasn't needed.
+Data has mostly linear relationships so a complex ensemble wasn't justified.

 **Feature engineering risk:**
 Derived ratios improve accuracy but assume consistent engagement behavior — may not generalize to accounts with very different audience sizes.